TheOnlyMerlin/Tiki/mods/trunk/themes/faulkner/Readme.txt

 * __Author and maintainer:__ Gary Cunningham-Lee (chibaguy)
 * __License:__ GPL
 * __Author URL:__ http://zukakakina.com
 * __Description__: Faulkner theme for TikiWiki CMS/Groupware, adapted by the original WordPress template by Brad, Demus Designs (http://www.demusdesign.com.
 Two page-layout tables used to enable expanding content area and side-column-independent background gradients.
 See http://themes.tikiwiki.org or http://zukakakakina.com for more information.
 Released under GPL license.
 Please respect the request of the author and display the Demus Designs credit/link in the page footer.
 Use Look & Feel custom code for the site title text ornaments (see docs).

+(All file paths from Tiki root directory.)

 -=Template Files=-
-(All file paths from Tiki root directory.)
+(If you are updating Faulkner from Tiki 2 to Tiki 3, be sure only the following template files are in the templates/styles/faulkner directory.)
 * templates/styles/faulkner/credits.tpl
 * templates/styles/faulkner/index.tpl
 * templates/styles/faulkner/sicustomcode.tpl
 * templates/styles/faulkner/tiki.tpl

-!!!
-The following template are identical to those of other *lite.css-based themes I am making for TikiWiki version 1.10:
-* templates/styles/faulkner/header.tpl
-* templates/styles/faulkner/tiki-bot_bar.tpl
-* templates/styles/faulkner/tiki-site_header.tpl
-* templates/styles/faulkner/tiki-top_bar.tpl

 -=Stylesheet and background images=-
 * styles/faulkner.css
 * styles/faulkner/bullet.gif
 * styles/faulkner/entrybg.gif
+* styles/faulkner/faulkner.png
 * styles/faulkner/foot.jpg
 * styles/faulkner/h3bg.gif
 * styles/faulkner/leftmargin.jpg